adam4521/energy-scribe/README.md

 ## kwh meter reading and logging

 Target device is Raspberry Pi version 2 or later.
-Electrical meter with serial or modbus adapter is connected to RaPi.
+Electrical meter with serial or modbus ad2apter is connected to RaPi.
-Uses RaPi blinkt LED hardware shield for running status display.
+Uses RaPi blinkt LED hardware shield for "running status" display.
 The project consists of the following files:

 ### `auto.sh`